breeatoomey/newity-case-study/README.md

 `/dashboard` was explicitly cut from V1 in the scope doc ("separate user with separate needs, V2 work") and reintroduced as a documented adjustment after V1 was feature-complete.
 The underlying derived-state layer was already doing the aggregation; the dashboard just composes existing helpers.
 The original cut — the *weekly auto-generated email* — stays cut as a V2 item.

-See `scope-doc.md` "Scope adjustments during build" for the honest record.
+See `scope-doc.md` "Scope adjustments during build" for the full record.

 ---